adamcath/fs-service/README.md

 - `start`: Starts the service like production.

 Commands for the CI environment:
-- `premerge.sh`: Lint, unit tests, and vulnerability scan.
+- `premerge.sh`: Lint, vulnerability scan, unit tests, and integration tests.
 CI should not allow merges that fail this.
-- `postmerge.sh`: Pre-merge tests plus integration tests.
-CI should run this shortly after each merge, and ideally back out merges that break it.

 The CI should generally run these against the dockerized app for reproducibility:
 `docker run acath/fs-service ./premerge.sh`.
 This will exit non-zero if the tests fail, and emit useful logs to